kaloyan-raev/eclipse-license-management-tools/README.md

 ![image](https://cloud.githubusercontent.com/assets/468091/8045721/f5dc76d4-0e3d-11e5-8f13-ec55f5b329cb.png)

 If you now invoke the Licensing > My Licensed Command 1 menu action again, you will see that it will display a message that it is executed successfully.
-The added license key is recognized as valid one from the licensed plugin.
+The added license key is recognized as valid for the licensed plugin.

 ![image](https://cloud.githubusercontent.com/assets/468091/8045702/d2573ca8-0e3d-11e5-8d62-11078233cba6.png)

 ## Using the tools in your own Eclipse plugin

-The best way to learn how to use the License Management Tools for your own Eclipse plugin is to examine the demo project.
+The best way to learn how to use the License Management Tools for your own Eclipse plugin is to examine the [demo project](demo-projects).

 ### Define the dependencies